 The capital of Argentina, Buenos Aires is one of the most unique and impressive cities in the world.
 Culture oozes from all over, from the passion of the tango in La Boca to the massive Sunday flea market in San Telmo to the chic neighborhood of Palermo.

 Travelers can spend at least 10 days in Buenos Aires for $500 if on a tight budget.
 Hostel beds and rooms are more expensive than elsewhere in the country, but a dorm bed can still be had in some areas for $10-$15, while privates are going to run about $20-30.
-If coming to Buenos Aires for a week or longer, consider renting an apartment, which can be done for about $25/day.
+If coming to Buenos Aires for a week or longer, consider renting an apartment, which can be done for about $25-30/day.

 While food is cheaper than in the States or Europe, there isn’t the glut of ultra-inexpensive street food like in Southeast Asia, so having an apartment with a kitchen is a great option for saving a few bucks.
-For tourists staying in hostels or hotels, you can still enjoy the food Argentina is known for, red meat and red wine.
+For those staying in hostels or hotels, you can still enjoy the food Argentina is known for, red meat and red wine.
 While you won’t always be able to dine out this nicely, it is possible to get a really good, really large steak for about $10.
 A bottle of decent wine at many restaurants also costs about $10, so get used to dining well for a fraction of the cost of home.
 For breakfast, stop by one of the hundreds of bakeries and grab a few of the mouth-wateringly good baked goods, facturas and medialunas, for an indulgent but cheap way to start the day.

 As far as activities go, museums are a bit more expensive, but many offer free entrance one day a week, so do your homework.
 Luckily for all travelers, Buenos Aires is chock full of free things to do.
 The Sunday Flea Market in San Telmo can easily take up an entire day, while simply wandering the different barrios (neighborhoods), chilling in the massive Parque Tres de Febrero, and checking out the famous Recoleta Cemetary are all things one can do for absolutely nothing.
-Getting by on $40/day in Buenos Aires shouldn’t be a challenge for any budget minded traveler.
+Getting by on $40-50/day in Buenos Aires shouldn’t be a challenge for any budget minded traveler.

 A skiing and snowboarding town in the winter transforms into an outdoorsman’s haven in the summer.
 Bariloche is certainly touristy, but that doesn’t take away from the beauty of the area and friendliness of its people.